javy99/problem-solving-golang/README.md

 To keep this repository clean, consistent, and collaboration-ready, we follow a few naming and commit conventions.

+---

 ### ✅ Branch Naming Convention

-Create branches using the format:
+Create branches using the format below:

 **Example:**
-1-arrays/1-two-sum
+`1-arrays/1-two-sum`

 ---

 ### ✅ Pull Request Naming Convention

-PR titles must follow the format:
+Pull request titles must follow the format below:

 **Example:**
-1-arrays/1-two-sum: implement two sum solution using hashmap
+`1-arrays/1-two-sum: implement two sum solution using hashmap`

 ---